Generative Modeling of Neural Dynamics via Latent Stochastic Differential Equations: Methods

-The true parameters $\theta$ of our generative model are unknown and need to be learned from the data $\mathcal{D}$.
+The true parameters $\theta$ of our generative model are unknown and need to be learned from data $\mathcal{D}$.
 Moreover, the exact posterior distribution $p(x \mid \mathcal{D})$ is intractable to compute.
 Variational inference provides an efficient and scalable approach to tackle this problem.
-However unlike standard latent variable models, the latent state in our model are realizations of a continuous-time stochastic process.
+Unlike standard latent variable models, the latent state in our model are realizations of a continuous-time stochastic process.
 Thus we need to define a parametric distribution over paths rather than random-valued vectors.
+Figure~\ref{fig_framework} provides an overview of our framework.

-Following~\citep{tzen2019neural,tzen2019theoretical,li2020scalable}, we define the approximate posterior distribution $q(x \mid \mathcal{D})$ via an augmented neural SDE.
-Specifically, here we define the approximate posterior path $\tilde{x}\colon [0, \tau] \to \mathbb{R}^{d_x}$ as realizations of the following SDE (we omit time indices for ease of notation):
+Following~\cite{tzen2019neural,tzen2019theoretical,li2020scalable}, we define the approximate posterior distribution $q(x \mid \mathcal{D})$ via an augmented (neural) SDE.
+Specifically, we define the approximate posterior path $\tilde{x}\colon [0, \tau] \to \mathbb{R}^{d_x}$ as realizations of the following SDE (we omit time indices for ease of notation):